ArtemAleksieiev/resume_uploader_main/README.md

 1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login.

-2. Clone the repo onto your local development machine using `git clone`.
+2. Clone the repo with submodule onto your local development machine using `git clone --recursive <url>`.

 ### Installing the application